Equity-Research-Association/jekyll-era/_careers/marketingOfficer.md

 We need creative talents like you to make our presence felt across the university’s student body!

-## Everyday activities of a Research Analyst include
+## Everyday activities of a Marketing Officer include

 * Writing posts for various social media channels, promote events
 * Communicate with members via email (newsletter, event notices, etc.); respond to member enquiries